nlplab/brat/installation.md

 * brat password (for the given user, e.g. "annotate")
 * administrator contact email (e.g. "admin@example.com")

-If at a later stage want to add additional users you can edit the `config.py` file that contains further instructions.

 Finally, if you are not running the installation as superuser, the script will prompt you for the sudo password.
 (This is necessary to assign write permissions to the `work` and `data` directories to the